Carmenates88/Carmenates88-github.io/README.md

 While wrangling the data, we extracted the features from the list above that were not good indicators of either diagnosis and therefore would not assist in the predictive process of our machine learning model.

 Below is our structure model that shows our overall process.

+Here I leave the other repository with the complete code of the project: https://github.com/lmiranda1107/ml_final_project/